 What West Newton had, though, was a sense of place, great people and a path - the Great Allegheny Passage, which carries cyclists half way from Pittsburgh to Washington, D.C.
-The Progress Fund brought its ability to enable entrepreneurs, its trail savvy, and the willingness and capacity to handle a heavy real estate lift.
+The Progress Fund brought its entrepreneurial know-how, its trail savvy, and the ability to handle a heavy real estate lift.